Flaco (owl)

-Flaco is a male Eurasian eagle-owl which escaped his long-time enclosure at Central Park Zoo in New York City and took up residence in Central Park in February 2023.
-As an exotic species in North America, and one which was confined to a small enclosure in a zoo, his escape attracted significant public and press attention.
-There were concerns for the bird's ability to feed itself after being captive for so long, without the need to fly or hunt, but he was seen successfully catching and eating rats a week later.
-Attempts to recapture Flaco continue, alongside a petition to allow him to remain free, and ongoing concerns over other dangers of the park, like rodenticide.
+Flaco (March 15, 2010 – February 23, 2024) was a male Eurasian eagle-owl who escaped his long-time enclosure at Central Park Zoo in New York City after someone cut the protective netting in February 2023.
+Flaco subsequently resided in and around Central Park.
+His escape attracted significant public and press attention, especially as he was of a species not native to North America.
+There were concerns for his ability to feed himself after being captive for so long, since he had not previously needed to fly or hunt, but he was seen successfully catching and eating rats a week after his escape.
+Attempts to recapture Flaco failed, and a petition circulated advocating that he remain free.
+Zoo officials ceased attempts to recapture him once it became clear he was eating on a regular basis and his flying skills improved.